 An amazing zoom back in time with George Chakiris, who is not only Hollywood dance royalty but a gifted actor and Capitol Records recording artist.

-George, who celebrates his birthday today, worked with major talent over the course of his long career in stage, film, television and nightclub.
+George, who celebrates his birthday today, worked with major talent over his long career in stage, film, television and nightclub.
 He shared memories of assisting dance-director Robert Alton in choreographing Judy Garland’s seminal Las Vegas revue of summer 1956.

 “Alton had two assistants.
 On Joan Weaner he choreographed what Judy was going to do.
 He taught me what the guys would do — and I taught them.
 That’s what choreographers did.
 They worked with assistants shaping the material before working with the star.

 “The guys came out carrying poles, like placards, each with a letter on the top.
 They spelled out different words with the letters.
 ‘Jaguar’ was one.
 Finally, across the stage it read “Judy Garland” — and she came out.”

 Alton had worked with Garland at Metro, says George: “He knew she didn’t much like rehearsing…

 “In rehearsal they played the “Judy” record.
 It had just been released.”

 [recorded in March 1956 at Capitol Records where Chakiris himself would release four albums in the early sixties]

 “Because they used the recording, Judy wasn’t singing out.
 Joan (assistant for Garland) quietly asked Alton, ‘When is she going to do it?’
 Alton said, ‘Just wait.’
 Because … he knew.”